philomathdan/Nand2Tetris/Chapter 4/README.md

 Since this isn't the only chapter covering the Hack assembly language, it left me with some questions on a few details.
 So, it was a big help to read this [Introduction to Hack Assembly Language](http://www.marksmath.com/tecs/hack-asm/hack-asm.html).
 However, I'm still unclear on using the symbols R0, ... , R15, and I was unable to find an example of that.
 These don't seem to be necessary though, since I can refer to those registers directly.
+***
+**Update:** The use of R0, ... , R15 became clearer to me while reading Chapter 6.
+As an example, to load the A register with the address of the first register in Memory, we can use @R0.
+This is exactly equivalent to @0, and the included assembler and CPU emulator will automatically translate to the latter.
+I'm still not sure _why_ one would use @R0 instead of simply @0 though.
+***
 Writing programs in the Hack assemply language was difficult but also enlightening, as it made me think about control flow differently.
 It felt like I was working down "close to the metal."
 It's dark and warm down there, and quiet too, save for the soft clinking of 0s and 1s. ;-)

 **Multiplication Program (Mult.asm):**